SCHNEIDER GmbH & Co. KG

 The system’s in-line quality control constantly checks lenses to make sure quality is kept at the highest level - the risk of faulty lenses is reduced to a minimum.
 It also serves as a source of information for the system’s „brilliant mind inside“ – the Modulo Control Center.

 With the Control Center SCHNEIDER introduced an intelligent, holistic monitoring system to lens production taking the system to an entirely new level of innovation.
 More than a basic MES, it constantly sources, analyses, and prepares the machine and process data for their individual use in the ophthalmic lab, e.g. for the quality manager, line driver, service manager or lab manager.
-It recognizes trends, automatically makes decisions, notifies and alerts staff, and provides intelligence on route causes for lens breakage, to name a few.
+It recognizes trends, automatically makes decisions, notifies and alerts staff, and provides intelligence on root causes for lens breakage, to name a few.

 Modulo reflects and goes beyond what scientists and business experts call „industry 4.0“ these days and has become a topic of great interest.
 For many of our customers, the intelligent modular system and Control Center have already been an indispensable part of their production process for many years.
 With large Modulo installations setup around the world, Modulo has become a vital part of the ophthalmic industry producing thousands of jobs every hour.